-Legends, Myths and Facts
+Legends, Myths, and Facts About Mount Vesuvius

 The Greeks who lived in Pompeii were at that time ruled by the Romans who considered Pompeii a major trading sea port.
 The citizens of Pompeii believed that Mount Vesuvius was where their god Vulcan resided, and it was he who protected them, and gave them fertility and the best wine.
 (The wine drums from Pompeii have been found in excavations as far away as Turkey and other Mediterranean regions.)